Decentralized Asset Custody Scheme with Security against Rational Adversary: Constructions of Group Assignment Schemes

-Since all nodes are symmetric in $\mathcal{A}_{all}$, it immediately follows that the number of corrupted groups in the above custody scheme only depends on the number of corrupted nodes.
-Thus it suffices to consider the adversary corrupts any set of $\gamma n$ nodes, and the number of corrupted groups can be calculated as follows:
+Due to the perfect symmetry of $\symmetricdesign$, it immediately follows that the number of corrupted groups in the above custody scheme only depends on the number of corrupted nodes.
+For the adversary corrupts any set of $\gamma n$ nodes, the number of corrupted groups can be calculated as follows: